Magickbase/ckb-explorer-public-issues/PRD.md

     - Arrow: click to transaction consumed this cell, show a ring if cell is not consumed
     - Capacity/amount
   - Income/outcome: ckb balance change caused by this transaction

+[ Lite mode]
+ - Transaction hash
+ - Height
+ - TIme：time pass from mined block
+ - Inputz&Output：All inputs and outputs in a single transaction hash
+ - Capacity Change：Changes in address capacity under the transaction hash

 ### Sudt List Page: `/tokens`